 Paleo Butternut Squash Risotto

-1 medium sized butternut squash
+- 1 medium butternut squash

-4 slices diced pastured bacon or equal amount chopped pancetta
+- 4 slices diced bacon or pancetta

-Optional add-ins: onion, shallot, garlic, basil, spices that appeal to you (certain spices and alliums may not be SCD or FODMAP-friendly)
+- Optional add-ins: onion, shallot, garlic, basil, spices that appeal to you (certain spices and alliums may not be SCD or FODMAP-friendly)

-Peel butternut squash and scoop out seeds.
+- Peel butternut squash and scoop out seeds.
 Chop into chunks and put it in the food processor.
 Pulse a few times so it’s the consistency of rice.
 If you don’t have a food processor, you can grate large chunks with a cheese grater.

-Meantime, cook sliced bacon in a large cast iron or non stick skillet.
+- Meantime, cook sliced bacon in a large cast iron or non stick skillet.
 Remove, reserving the fat in the pan, and set aside.
 (NOTE: if you’re not low FODMAP, you can sautee an onion/shallot/garlic in the skillet for a few minutes here before adding butternut).